decaluwe/LiO2-Battery-1/README.md

 - Matplotlib
 - SciPy

-It is highly recommended taht you install and manage dependencies via Conda.
+It is highly recommended that you install and manage dependencies via Conda.
 Download and instal Miniconda (the full Anaconda package is okay, but not required.)

 Open up a terminal or anaconda prompt window and install the development version of Cantera.
 The following command will install it into an environment named `li-o2-battery`.
 You can replace this with any environment name you desire.